ghost-goblin/CySA/part1.md

             + `host -t axfr domain.name dns-server`
             + `dig axfr example.com @ns1.example.com`
        + DNS Brute Forcing:
-            + Scripted quey for each IP address that an organisation uss
+            + Scripted query for each IP address that an organisation uses
+            + Bypass IDS and IPS systems
        + DNS Antiharvesting Techniques:
             + Blaclisting systems and/or networks that abuse the service
             + Use CAPTCHAs to prevent bots